lakshmiDRIP/DROP/TransactionCostAnalyticsLibrary.md

 	* Quantity and Display Instructions
 	* Electronic Markets
 	* References
+ * Time-in-Force
+	* Abstract
+	* What is Time-in-Force?
+	* Basics of Time-in-Force
+	* Types of TIF Orders
+	* Example of Time-in-Force
+	* Reference
  * Smart Order Routing
 	* Overview
 	* Benefits and Disadvantages of Smart Order Routing